stemangiola/rpharma2020_tidytranscriptomics/README.md

 # Install same versions used in the workshop

 # install.packages('remotes')
-remotes::install_github("stemangiola/tidybulk@v1.1.8")
-remotes::install_github("stemangiola/tidygate@v0.2.8")
-remotes::install_github("stemangiola/tidyseurat@v0.1.8")
-remotes::install_github("stemangiola/tidyHeatmap@v1.1.5")
+remotes::install_github(c("stemangiola/tidybulk@v1.1.8", "stemangiola/tidygate@v0.2.8", "stemangiola/tidyseurat@v0.1.8", "stemangiola/tidyHeatmap@v1.1.5"))
 remotes::install_github("stemangiola/rpharma2020_tidytranscriptomics", build_vignettes = TRUE)

 library(rpharma2020tidytranscriptomics)
 browseVignettes("rpharma2020tidytranscriptomics")
 ```

-To run the code, you could then copy and paste the code from the workshop [R markdown file](https://raw.githubusercontent.com/stemangiola/rpharma2020_tidytranscriptomics/master/vignettes/tidytranscriptomics.Rmd) into a new R Markdown file on your computer.
+To run the code, you could then copy and paste the code from the workshop vignette or [R markdown file](https://raw.githubusercontent.com/stemangiola/rpharma2020_tidytranscriptomics/master/vignettes/tidytranscriptomics.Rmd) into a new R Markdown file on your computer.

 ## Workshop Description